TFNS/CTFNote/README.md

 ## External Authentication

-You can set an external authentication like Keycloak or OAuth with CTFNote.
+CTFNote supports external authentication like Keycloak or OAuth with CTFNote.

 ### Usage

 You have to set environment variables throught docker-compose.yml.

 As admin, you can allow or block the external authentication and/or registration if the user doesn't exist in the db.

+For the callback URL, the url path is `/api/auth/<MODULE>/callaback`.

 #### Oauth2 :